-A. Core Courses Required for All Students (12 -16 Credits)
+A. Core Courses Required for All Students (12 Credits)

-PHAR 5471 Advanced Pharmacology I 3 cr PHAR 5472 Advanced Pharmacology II 2 cr PHAR 5454 Principles of Safety Evaluation 1 cr PHAR 5240 Drug Discovery and Development 2 cr PNB 5302 Fundamentals of Physiology 3 cr GRAD 5910 Responsible Conduct in Research 1 cr PHAR 5403 Current Literature in Pharmaceutical Sciences 1 cr
+PHAR 5471 Advanced Pharmacology I 3 cr PHAR 5472 Advanced Pharmacology II 2 cr PHAR 5454 Principles of Safety Evaluation 1 cr PHAR 5240 Drug Discovery and Development 2 cr GRAD 5910 Responsible Conduct in Research 1 cr AH 3025 Human Physiology in Health and Disease 1 3 cr

-&lt;sup>1 This course may be waived for students who have received an M.D., D.V.M., or Pharm.
-D. degree from an accredited U.S. institution.
+1This course may be waived for students who have received an M.D., D.V.M., or Pharm.D. degree from an accredited U.S. institution.
 Students with a B.S. degree in Pharmacology and Toxicology and/or relevant course work from a U.S. institution may receive a comparable waiver.